 2. Too much feed – Overloading your dryer with bed bug-infested clothes may reduce the efficiency of bed bug extermination.
-This is due to incomplete heating of clothes in the dryer leaving some sections as escape/hideouts of these bloodsuckers.
+This is due to incomplete healing of clothes in the dryer leaving some sections as escape/hideouts of these bloodsuckers.

 3. Using a low power rated dryer – A low rated dryer does not generate enough heat which can kill bed bugs.

-You will need to check the maximum temperature that your dryer can achieve while in operation before selecting it for bed bug killing- any temperature rating of less than 100 degrees Fahrenheit won’t work for you.
+You will need to check the maximum temperature that your dryer can achieve while in operation before selecting it for bed bug killing- any temperature rating of fewer than 100 degrees Fahrenheit won’t work for you.

 You should also not select a very high rated dryer as it may destroy clothes’ fabrics during the drying process.

-4. Faulty heating element – Often, dryer’s heating element may malfunction due to any of these causes:
+4. Faulty heating element – Often, the dryer’s heating element may malfunction due to any of these causes:

 - Get spoilt due to continued use for a long time.